unartig/sepsis_osc/typst/main_thesis.typ

 Per definition, sepsis is a "life-threatening organ dysfunction caused by a dysregulated host response to infection" @Sepsis3.
 There are multiple (now historic) more specific definitions available and sometimes blurry terminology used when dealing with the sepsis and septic shocks.
-The following @sec:sep3def gives a more detailed introduction to the most commonly used sepsis definition, which is referred to as Sepsis-3.
+The following @sec:sep3def gives a more detailed overview to the most commonly used sepsis definition, which is referred to as Sepsis-3.
-Additionally, @sec:sepbio provides a short introduction of both the pathology and biology of sepsis and @sec:sepwhy talks about the need for reliable sepsis prediction systems.
+Additionally, @sec:sepbio provides a short introduction of both the pathology and biology of sepsis.
+Lastly, in @sec:sepwhy the necessity for reliable sepsis prediction systems is discussed.

-== Sepsis-3 definition <sec:sep3def>
+== The Sepsis-3 Definition <sec:sep3def>
 Out of the need for an update of an outdated and partly misleading sepsis model a task force led by the "Society of Critical Care Medicine and the European Society of Intensive Care Medicine", was formed in 2016.
 Their resolution, named "Third International Consensus Definitions for Sepsis and Septic Shock" @Sepsis3, provides until today the most widely used sepsis definition and guidance on sepsis identification.